 - Cross-platform (iOS and Android): React Native, Flutter

 It’s difficult to predict the future of technology, but hybrid app development is likely to continue being a popular choice for many organizations.
-Hybrid apps, which combine features of native and web apps, provide several advantages, such as lower development costs, faster development times, and the ability to reach a wider audience with a single codebase.
+Hybrid apps, which combine features of native and web apps, provide several advantages.
+Lower development costs, faster development times, wider audience reach with a single codebase.

-However, it is important to note that hybrid apps can also have some limitations in terms of performance and access to native device features compared to native apps.
+However, it is important to note that there are challenges to hybrid app development in terms of performance and access to native device features compared to native apps.
 Hybrid apps are likely to be an important part of the app development landscape in the future.
 Still, their popularity will depend on the continued evolution of technology and the specific needs of each project.